aicenter/FUP/lectures/lecture05.md

 Interpreters are programs that *directly*[^compilers] execute instructions of a programming language (in our case that means evaluating S-expressions).
 Before we can create an interpreter for a given programming language we need to define the language itself.
-Generally, programming lanuages are composed of two parts:
+Generally, programming languages are composed of two parts:
 - **Syntax**: Tells you what kind of expressions you can write to obtain a valid program.
-  The syntax is often defined via a *grammar* that defines how the language primitives from larger expressions.
+  The *grammar* defines how larger expression are built from primitives.
 - **Semantics**: Assigns *meaning* of certain primitives.
 For example, it can define what the operation `+` does.